rafaellatado/rafaellatado/README.md

 ## Hello, I'm Rafael! 👋 What's up?
 I am a Brazilian/Portuguese web software developer currently based in Rio de Janeiro, focused on creating intuitive and responsive web applications.
 Having a solid foundation in HTML, CSS, JavaScript, and mainly concentrating on React, I bring a keen eye for design and functionality to every project I work on.
-My background in Audiovisual Communication has also developed my intuitive approach to design, emphasizing the significance of visual storytelling and user experience, which I seamlessly integrate into my front-end development work.
+My background in Audiovisual Communication has also developed an intuitive approach to design, emphasizing the significance of visual storytelling and user experience, which I seamlessly integrate into my front-end development work.
 Additionally, I am studying Node.js and working on new projects at Driven fullstack bootcamp.

 ## Technologies:
 - Javascript